hermit-os/kernel/README.md

 IPADDR=192.168.28.1
 NM_CONTROLLED=yes
 ```
 Finally, boot your system with the new Linux kernel and follow the above tutorial (*Building and testing HermitCore within a virtual machine*) from point 5.

-The demo applications are stored in the subdirectory `hermit/tools/iso` of the directory, which contains this *README*.
+The demo applications are stored in their subdirectories `hermit/usr/{tests,benchmarks}` of the directory, which contains this *README*.